SajibDevnath/random-quotes/README.md

 # random-quotes
-Built for the FreeCodeCamp zipline!
+A Random Quote Machine built for the FreeCodeCamp zipline.

+Check the <a href="http://codepen.io/sajibBD/full/MwMzzy">Demo</a>.